Reconstructing quantum theory from diagrammatic postulates

-In the previous section we reconstruct the full process-theoretic description of quantum theory.
-However, it is still of interest to ask what distinguishes the fully quantum and classical subtheories.
-We now introduce two novel ways to do this and moreover demonstrate that they are equivalent for any process theory with cups and caps.
+In the previous section, we reconstructed the full process-theoretic description of quantum theory.
+However, it is still of interest to ask the question: how can we single out the fully quantum and classical subtheories?
+We now introduce two novel ways to do this, and, moreover, demonstrate that they are equivalent for any process theory with cups \& caps.

-\begin{proposition}[Purity of cups (and/or caps) restricts to quantum systems] \end{proposition} \proof In Ex.~\ref{Ex:DaggerCompact} we defined the cup for C*-algebraic systems, it is simple to see that this has the following dilation:
+\begin{proposition}The purity of cups (and/or caps) restricts us to quantum systems. \end{proposition} \proof In Ex.~\ref{Ex:DaggerCompact} we defined the cup for C*-algebraic systems.
+It is simple to see that this has the following dilation:

-where $\{k\}$ are some set of perfectly distinguishable states.
-Considering the definition of purity for states (Ex.~\ref{Ex:PureStates}) we find that for the cup to be pure any dilation must separate.
-This can only be the case if $k$ takes only a single value, hence it is pure if and only if the C*-algebra has only a single branch, that is, when it is a fully quantum system. \endproof
+where $\{k\}$ is some set of perfectly distinguishable states.
+Considering the definition of purity for states (Ex.~\ref{Ex:PureStates}), we find that for the cup to be pure, any dilation must separate.
+This is the case only if $k$ takes a single value, hence it is pure if and only if the C*-algebra has a single summand, that is, when it is a fully quantum system. \endproof

 In other words, it is really the existence of correlations mediated by \emph{pure} states (and/or effects) that is the distinguishing feature of quantum theory.
 Any other apparently odd feature of quantum theory should, in principle, be able to be traced back to this.